genesiscommunitysuccess/docs/docs/01_getting-started/07_quick-guides/09_faster_quick-start/07_run-the-application.md

 http://localhost:6060
 ```

-Once the server has successfully started all the components on the docker container, you may log in
+Once the server has successfully started all the components on the docker container, you may log in.

 ## Conclusion
 That’s it.
 You have quickly built a very simple application using some fundamental Genesis components.
 You can see a grid of trades.
 Try adding a new one.